C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/new-spo-business-opportunities/campaign-brief.md

 linkTitle: "New SPO Business Opportunities"
 type: docs
 hide_feedback: true
+description: "Stake Pool Operators are a key-success-factor of Cardano.
+With their infrastructure and capabilities, important new services can be created"
 ---
 Stake Pool Operators are a key-success-factor of Cardano.
 With their infrastructure and capabilities, important new services can be created